Test your knowledge of trade policies and how they influence economic growth and extend overseas markets with this 14-question A level quiz.

 Q13.
 What is Fair Trade?

-Producers engage in fair competition with each other.
+When producers engage in fair competition with each other

 Q14.
 What is a free trade area?

-A region where there are no imports into the region.
+A region where there are no imports into it

 Finished!